kevinrutledge/sheq4/README.md

 - `deploy.sh` — pushes code to unix server
 - `.env` — your local credentials (not tracked by git)
 - `docs/` — implementation documentation
+- `presentation/` — slides and figures for class presentation